-Climate change may have some effects on critical habitat as discussed in Section 2.4.2.
+Climate change may have some effects on critical habitat as discussed in Section 2.6.2.
 With continued losses in snowpack and increasing water temperatures during migration periods, it is possible that increases in the density and residence time of fish using cold-water refugia could result in increases in ecological interactions between hatchery and natural-origin fish of all life stages.
 However, the continued restoration of habitat should alleviate some of this potential pressure for suitable rearing and spawning habitat.
 After reviewing the Proposed Action and conducting the effects analysis, NMFS has determined that the Proposed Action will not impair PBFs designated as essential for spawning, rearing, juvenile migration, and adult migration purposes.

-2.8.
+2.17.
 Conclusion

-After reviewing the current status of the listed species, the environmental baseline within the Action Area, the effects of the Proposed Action, including effects of the Proposed Action that are likely to persist following expiration of the Proposed Action, and cumulative effects, it is NMFS' biological opinion that the Proposed Action is not likely to jeopardize the continued existence of the MCR Steelhead DPS, or destroy or adversely modify its designated critical habitat.
+After reviewing the current status of the listed species, the environmental baseline within the Action Area, the effects of the Proposed Action, including effects of the Proposed Action that are likely to persist following expiration of the Proposed Action, and cumulative effects, it is NMFS' biological opinion that the Proposed Action is not likely to jeopardize the continued existence of the MCR Steelhead DPS, the continued existence of Snake River Steelhead DPS, or destroy or adversely modify its designated critical habitat.

-2.9.
+2.18.
 Incidental Take Statement

 Section 9 of the ESA and Federal regulation pursuant to section 4(d) of the ESA prohibit the take of endangered and threatened species, respectively, without a special exemption.
-Take is defined as to harass, harm, pursue, hunt, shoot, wound, kill, trap, capture or collect, or to attempt to engage in any such conduct.
+Take is defined as to harass, harm, pursue, hunt, shoot, wound, kill, trap, capture or collect, or to attempt to engage in any such conduct (16 USC 1532).
 Harm is further defined by regulation to include significant habitat modification or degradation that results in death or injury to listed species by significantly impairing essential behavioral patterns, including breeding, feeding, or sheltering (50 CFR 17.3).
-Incidental take is defined as take that is incidental to, and not the purpose of, the carrying out of an otherwise lawful activity.
+Incidental take is defined as take that is incidental to, and not the purpose of, the carrying out of an otherwise lawful activity (50 CFR 17.3).
 For the purposes of this consultation, we interpret "harass" to mean an intentional or negligent action that has the potential to injure an animal or disrupt its normal behaviors to a point where such behaviors are abandoned or substantially altered.6 Section 7(b)(4) and section 7(o)(2) provide that taking that is incidental to an otherwise lawful agency action is not prohibited under the ESA, if that action is performed in compliance with the terms and conditions of the ITS.

-2.9.1.
+2.18.1.
 Amount or Extent of Take

-NMFS expects incidental take of ESA-listed steelhead will occur as a result of the Proposed Action for the following factors.
+NMFS expects incidental take of ESA-listed steelhead is reasonably certain to occur as a result of the Proposed Action for the following factors.